Skip to main content

 According to the Canadian Encyclopedia, in 1885 the Canadian government criminalized the potlatch—a ceremonial practice among Pacific Northwest Indigenous peoples where leaders gave away or destroyed wealth to demonstrate status.5 Not through accumulation.
 Through disbursement.
 The ceremony embodied principles of wealth circulation and reciprocal obligation that ran counter to capital accumulation.

 The colonial government's reason for banning it?
 Explicit.
 Capital could not exist in a community where potlatching was practiced.
 The concepts of savings, debt, and bankruptcy were impossible to impose on people whose labor and property were directed toward something other than capital accumulation.
-So they made it illegal—for sixty-seven years—to practice an economic system that worked on different principles.
+So they made it illegal—for sixty-six years—to practice an economic system that worked on different principles.

 The English enclosure acts, between the seventeenth and early twentieth centuries, transferred millions of acres from common management to private ownership.
 One-fifth of England.
 The commons had functioned for centuries—shared grazing, shared resources, collective governance.
 The enclosure was called "improvement."
 The improvement was for the aristocracy, who gained estates.
 The commoners who'd managed the land became landless wage laborers for the new factory system.